vforge/front-glue/README.md

 * `npm run watch.dev` will build dev version of the source
 * `npm run watch.prog` will build production version of the source

+Watching files require `watchman-make` tool to be installed.

 Output files are put in `./build` direcotry.

 ## Linting